 It is better to work on a large screen than on a small one.
 However, a large screen can make your laptop more clunky or cumbersome to travel with.
 It all boils down to your needs and personal preferences.
 Typically, don’t ever go lower than 13 inches.
 If your laptop display is smaller than 13 inches, you won’t get much screen estate to work with.

-Beside screen size, another major factor you need to consider is the resolution and color accuracy.
+Besides screen size, another major factor you need to consider is the resolution and color accuracy.
 Color accuracy helps you find out what your finished product is going to look like, whether it’s on TV, print, smartphones screen, etc.

 Another specification you need to take into consideration is the panel type.
 There are three LCD panel types: